d-matrix-ai/dmx-compressor/README.md

 - ***fine-grain structured weight sparsity***, and
 - ***custom operator approximation logic***.

-In addition, the project provides a set of optimization tools for co-design using the above features.
+In addition, the project provides a set of optimization tools for co-design using the above features, and is extensible through a plugin architecture.

 ## Getting started